ingenmaffen/how-i-met-arch-linux/README.md

 cd ..
 ```

-so if you forget to use / before etc it does not give an error.
+so if you forget to use "/" before "etc" it does not give an error.

 Connect to your wireless network using